NGWPC/autoeval-jobs/interfaces/interfaces.md

 ## Mosaic Maker (`fim_mosaicker`)

-**Implementation status:  partially implemented. mosaicking for depth rasters will be added in PI-6**
+**Implementation status: Partially implemented.
+The depth FIM functionality will be implemented in FY26.**

 ### Example command